Pressio/Pressio.github.io/content/portfolio/blottner.rst

 LSPG ROM
 ========

 Method
 ------

-The ROM results below are for a reconstructive case in which the ROM is run at the same inpute parameters, in this case flow conditions, as the FOM.
+We use a Least-Squares Petrov--Galerkin (LSPG) ROM for a reconstructive case in which the ROM is run at the same inpute parameters, in this case flow conditions, as the FOM.
+The LSPG ROM is solved the same backward Euler time integration scheme and time step size as the FOM.
+The residual is minimized using a Gauss-Newton solver which terminates when the relative residual of the normal equations is reduced by three orders of magnitude.
 The ROM is run using a basis comprised of the leading 8 POD modes computed from all FOM snapshots.
-The time integration scheme and step size were identical to that used for the FOM.
+Further details on the ROM method can be found in `[Rizzi et al. 2020][3] <https://arxiv.org/abs/2003.07798>`_.

+TODO Corresponding code functionalities, including solver, ROM, etc.

 Hyper-reduction is achieved using a sample mesh composed of 1,678 randomly selected cells in which the residual is sampled, along with neighboring cells and neighbors of neighbors, yielding 41,414 cells in total, equivalent to roughly 1% of the full mesh.
 It is shown below: